Where The Coaching Clients Are

 Here’s the essence of the message from this preview call:

-• The fourth and EASIEST road to coaching success is to choose one viable market to champion, and become that group’s go-to person – their top of mind service for what they most want to achieve.
+- The fourth and EASIEST road to coaching success is to choose one viable target audience to champion, and become that group’s go-to person – their top of mind service for what they most want to achieve.

 Anyone can learn quickly how to target market, even if you feel you don’t know how to market.
 It’s not as mysterious as it seems, and choosing a market is simple when you focus on the people you’re serving rather than yourself.
 It’s a relief, and a very coach-like approach to attracting clients.